 How Much to Collect

 Once you have figured out who collects sales tax, you still have to abide by state rules on how much sales tax to collect.
-Depending on if the state is origin-based or destination-based, you have to collect sales tax based on your location or that of the buyer.
+Depending on if the state is origin-based or destination-based, you are required to collect sales tax based on your location or that of the buyer.
 On the bright side, this is the one aspect of drop shipping that most eCommerce sellers are accustomed to dealing with.

 Check out this post for some common dropshipping scenarios and how to handle sales tax in each of them.